damek/damek.github.io/_random/basic-facts-about-gpus.md

 s   |                 |                 |                 |
     +-----------------+-----------------+-----------------+
 ```
 [According to NVIDIA](https://docs.nvidia.com/deeplearning/performance/dl-performance-matrix-multiplication/index.html#tile-quant){:target="_blank"}, "While libraries ensure that invalid memory accesses are not performed by any of the tiles, all tiles will perform the same amount of math."
 My understanding of why this happens (I'm happy to be corrected): Boundary blocks perform wasted work because the kernel explicitly pads the data.
 Threads assigned to load elements from outside the matrix bounds are prevented from doing so by a guard condition.
 Instead, they write zero to their location in the on-chip Shared Memory tile.
 The arithmetic loops are not shortened.
-All 32 threads in a warp execute the same multiply-add instructions in lockstep.
+The kernel's logic is uniform across the tile.
+All threads in a warp execute the same multiply-add instructions.
 A thread whose data corresponds to a padded zero still executes the instruction; it just performs a useless computation, such as `C += A * 0`.
 The hardware resources are used, but the  work is discarded.

 ## Additional Performance Considerations